FarnoodID/UnityJump/README.md

 6. **Mini-Game Integration**: The balloon mini-game was developed, where players collect tokens while avoiding bombs, incorporating various effects for interactions.

+## Getting Started

+### Prerequisites
+- Unity Hub installed with the 2018.4.24f1 version of Unity.
+- Basic understanding of C# programming.

 ### Installation
 1. Clone this repository:
    ```bash